 The underground network of former Pima Air & Space Museum volunteers keeps me appraised of developments there.
 Two weeks after I left the museum in February 2020, the coronavirus pandemic hit and the volunteer program came to a halt.
 It’s still in hiatus today.
 If you visit, you’ll find one or two paid staff members manning admissions and the gift store, and that’s it.
-No tram tours, no bus tours of the boneyard, no docents to keep an eye on the exhibits or answer questions.
+No tram tours, no bus tours of the boneyard, no one to answer questions.
 Even the snack bar is closed.
 You’re on your own, and it’s an eerie experience.

 I’ve come to think the suspension of the volunteer program was a bit of an over-reaction.
-Sure, shutting down the motorized tours, where visitors have to crowd together on trams and buses, was necessary.
-But it seems to me a few volunteer docents could have been kept on, if only to wander the hangars and outdoor exhibits, answering visitors’ questions (and keeping an eye out for vandalism).
-After all, PASM’s volunteer suspension was not universal.
+Sure, shutting down motorized tours, where visitors had to crowd together on trams and buses, was necessary.
+But it seems to me a few volunteers could have been kept on, if only to wander the hangars and answer visitors’ questions (while keeping an eye out for vandalism).
+After all, PASM’s volunteer suspension wasn’t universal.
 Restoration, which is volunteer-manned but doesn’t interact with visitors, didn’t shut down.
 The 390th Memorial Bomb Group, a separate organization on the museum grounds (we always called it a museum-within-a-museum), continued to staff its B-17 hangar with volunteers (most of them elderly and thus prime targets for COVID-19).

 My sense of the situation at PASM, during the final two years I volunteered there, was that management (specifically the museum’s executive director) had become hostile to the volunteer program and was trying to figure out how to operate without it.